Pelochus/pelochus-homelab/software/README.md

 ## Pi-Hole
 Installs Pi-Hole the official way with user interaction required.
 Needs full configuration or restoring a backup after installation.
-**Uses port 80 for webUI and administration**
+**Uses port 80 for webUI and administration but I changed it to port 88, to avoid conflict with Organizr**

 ## PiVPN
 Exactly the same as Pi-Hole, very similar installation and way of backing up/restoring backups.
 Uses either OpenVPN or Wireguard port, depending on what user selected as VPN protocol **(1194/UDP 443/TCP for OpenVPN, 51820 for WireGuard)**

 ## Netdata
 Very lightweight way of monitoring the server, has connection to cloud for easily and securely connecting remotely to Netdata.
-Needs compiling, but no user interaction, so it will take some time. **Uses port 19999**
+May need compiling depending on architecture used. **Uses port 19999**

 ## qBittorrent
 Installed qbittorrent-nox, edition without GUI but with webUI.
-See this [guide](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)) for extra information in runnning and configuring the daemon. **Uses port 8080**
+See this [guide](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)) for extra information in runnning and configuring the daemon.
+May need minor configuration on webUI and changing a setting for use within Organizr iframes. **Uses port 8080**

 ## Samba + SFTP
 Very simple NAS-like setup.
 SFTP is automatically working since using OpenSSH (**uses SSH port, 22**).
 Samba is completely installed and configured in script, but needs minimal user interaction (folder name, username and password)